Skip to content

 Adopting IDP isn't just about getting a new piece of software; it's about fundamentally changing how your team interacts with information.
 Think about all the time spent manually entering data from invoices, sorting through contracts, or trying to find a specific piece of information in a mountain of paperwork.
 IDP automates these tedious tasks, freeing up your team to focus on more strategic work.
 It streamlines workflows from the moment a document arrives, making your entire operation faster, more accurate, and more secure.
 By integrating directly into your existing systems, IDP acts as a central nervous system for your company's data, ensuring information flows smoothly to where it needs to go.
 Let's look at exactly how this technology can transform your day-to-day.

-Automatically capture and classify data
+Capture and classify data automatically

 Imagine receiving a batch of a hundred invoices.
 Instead of an employee manually opening each one, identifying key details, and typing them into a spreadsheet, an IDP system does it all in seconds.
 It can automatically recognize a document's type—whether it's an invoice, a purchase order, or a legal contract—and sort it accordingly.
 From there, it captures the crucial data points you need.
 After processing the information, the IDP platform converts it into structured, usable data that can be fed directly into your other software applications.
 This allows you to simplify the data intake process across every department, eliminating bottlenecks and manual entry errors for good.